-Many things affect model performance, including differences in hardware, model settings, etc. In general, we recommended maximum polygon count for models is 400k assuming you have one material on your mesh.
+Many factors affect model performance, including differences in hardware, model settings, etc. In general, assuming you have one material on your mesh, the recommended maximum polygon count for models is 400k.
 Additional materials will significantly reduce performance and may need to be offset with a lower poly count.

 Note: These settings only appear if your model is a glTF and has animations.

 - Play is a toggle that plays and pauses the animation